What Is Fossil?

 - On-line help.

-- Documentation on the TH1 Script Language used to configure the ticketing subsystem.
+- Documentation on the TH1 scripting language used to configure the ticketing subsystem and the extra commands provided by Fossil itself.

 - A free hosting server for Fossil repositories is available at http://chiselapp.com/.